 To create a new task, navigate to the tasks tab within a project and click ‘new task.’
 The popup will guide you through task creation, and the documentation below will provide details on each step.
-Once you create a task, the task type and consensus value cannot be changed, but all other properties may be edited.
+Once you create a task, the task type cannot be changed, but all other properties may be edited.

 Classification tasks allow the annotator to check boxes presented with an image to indicate the presence of one or more classes.
 Although classification tasks use the canvas to display images and associated questions, no image annotations are made in these tasks.

 Object detection tasks allow the annotator to place bounding boxes around each instance of a class that’s present in an image.

 Semantic Segmentation Task

 Semantic segmentation tasks allow users to identify all members of a certain class with pixel-level accuracy.
 Semantic segmentation tasks do not allow the annotator to distinguish between different instances of the same class.
 Because segmentation tasks require pixel-level accuracy, Innotescus provides a much more sophisticated set of tools than for object detection tasks.

 Instance segmentation tasks are just like the semantic segmentation tasks described above, only they do require the annotator to distinguish between different instances of the same class.
 Annotators will still have access to all the same tools they have in semantic segmentation tasks to ensure pixel-level accuracy.